This article has been updated from a previous version.

 - Any collection that has value, including toys

-Again, art can also be covered under your homeowner’s insurance but there is a limit to that coverage.
+Again, your homeowner’s insurance will cover most art, but there is a limit to that coverage.
 Your policy may not cover the full value of the art, or worse, may not cover your items at all if they don’t fall under your policy’s definition of “art.”

-Another reason to consider an art insurance endorsement is that homeowner’s insurance may not cover incidents like theft, damage to the piece, breakage due to transit, and incidents that may happen if you lend out your art.
+Another reason to consider an art insurance endorsement is that homeowner’s insurance may not cover incidents such as theft, damage to the piece, breakage due to transit, and incidents that may happen if you lend out your art.

 If your art isn’t overly valuable based on the market but would be difficult to replace (e.g. it’s a family piece), consider an art rider.
-This can be added to your homeowner’s insurance and extends the coverage limit for your art and can also insure it from theft.
+This can be added to your homeowner’s insurance to extend the coverage limit for your art and insure it from theft.

 Otherwise, separate art insurance can be useful for family heirlooms that would sell for a significant amount of money.
-It can also come in handy to cover all the incidents that aren’t covered by your homeowners insurance.
-You can expect, depending on the value of your piece, to pay premiums of 1% to 2% of the value.
+It can also come in handy to cover any incidents your homeowner’s insurance won’t cover.
+Similar to a jewelry endorsement, you can expect your premium to be around 1% to 2% of the article’s value.

 Bicycle insurance endorsement

-Bicycles are another high-value item that you’ll want coverage for.
+Bicycles are another high-value item that you’ll want to insure.
 Bicycle sales skyrocketed in Toronto during 2020.
 If you’ve spent good money on a nice bike, you’ll want to protect it because theft remains a major problem.
-Your homeowner’s insurance policy generally covers the value of the bike.
-If you’re a professional cyclist or spend a lot of time off-road, a separate bike policy might be a good idea, so that you’re covered for roadside assistance, too.
+Your homeowner’s insurance policy generally covers the value of the bicycle; however, if you’re a professional cyclist or spend a lot of time off-road, a separate bike policy might be a good idea so you’re covered for roadside assistance, too.

-A quick note: this refers to insurance for the bike, not the rider.
-That said, you should have liability coverage under your homeowners insurance for when you’re riding your bike.
+A quick note: this refers to the insurance for the bike, not the rider.
+That said, you should have liability coverage under your homeowner’s insurance for when you’re riding your bike.

-If you decide you need more coverage than your home insurance policy allows for, you can buy cycling insurance via third-party providers.
-The average premium cost is about 5% of the value of the bike but that can increase if you buy a specialized bicycle like a mountain-, off road-, e-bike or competitive-level bike.
+If you decide you need more coverage than your home insurance policy allows, you can buy cycling insurance via third-party providers.
+The average deductible is about 5% of the bike’s value, but that can increase if you buy a specialized bicycle such as a mountain bike, off-road bike, e-bike or competitive-level bike.

 Electronic device insurance

 Electronics can be expensive.
-The iPhone 12 Pro retails for $1,399.
-And the Samsung Galaxy Ultra 5G costs $1,524.99 — and that’s down from its regular price of $1,899.
-That’s most of a month’s rent in big cities.
-So if you’re giving electronics as a gift, you want to make sure you have all the instructions, the warranty, a protective case and insurance because you don’t want something that costs nearly a month’s rent to get lost or damaged.
+The iPhone 13 Pro retails for $1,399, and the Samsung Galaxy Z Fold3 5G costs $2,269.99 — that’s a month’s rent in big cities.
+So if you’re giving electronics as a gift, you want to make sure you have all the instructions, the warranty, a protective case, and insurance because you don’t want something that costly to get lost or damaged.

-If your phone, computer or smartwatch is stolen or damaged, this can be covered by homeowner’s insurance but you may have to pay a slightly higher premium depending on the value of your electronics.
+If your phone, computer, or smartwatch is stolen or damaged, your homeowner’s insurance will typically cover it; however, making a claim will likely lead to a higher annual premium.
+So, you’ll have to consider if making a claim is worth it.
 Cell phone providers also offer warranties that cover the cost of damage or theft.
 And many credit cards now also offer mobile device insurance when you purchase the phone using your credit card.

-Giving and receiving a gift is always a pleasure but if the item is valuable, consider getting a policy or extending your current insurance coverage with an endorsement.
+Giving and receiving a gift is always a pleasure.
+But if the item is valuable, you should consider getting a policy or extending your current insurance coverage with an endorsement to ensure it’s protected.
 Read the fine print to make sure that you’re getting the coverage you need — and then enjoy your gift.